splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

 Auto processing
 ==========

-Now (in splynx 2.3) the Voice auto CDR processing is managed here.
+Now (from splynx 2.3) the Voice auto CDR processing is managed here.
 We can import a CDR's for charge the customer and print in his invoice the register of calls.

 It's like Voice / Processing / CDR import, but here we can import many CDR's together.